 - Your college acceptance letter

-- Proof of sufficient funds for one year (a bank cheque [not a personal cheque] or statement, Prairie College account receipt, or a letter from your sponsor on official letterhead stationery).
+- Proof of sufficient funds for one year (approximately $18,800 CAD, depending on your program).
+Proof of funds can be demonstrated by a bank cheque [not a personal cheque] or statement, Prairie College account receipt, or a letter from your sponsor on official letterhead stationery.
 Canadian Immigration charges $150.00 (subject to change) for Student Authorization documents at the border.

 If you are a citizen of a country other than the United States or Canada, you should begin the application process several months before the semester you plan to enroll in.
 We suggest the following dates for application: before May 1 for the Fall Semester and before September 1 for the Winter Semester.